pascal-fb-martin/houseclock/README.md

 During that test, the Raspberry Pi clock experienced an averag drift of about 2ms to 4ms every 10 seconds, resulting into a cycle of adjustment every minute or so (adjust the clock down for about 30s, then let the clock drift for another 30s).

+> [!Caution]
-Caution: if another time synchronization service is running, then the time delta may sometimes jump in the -50ms to 50ms range.
+> if another time synchronization service is running, then the time delta may sometimes jump in the -50ms to 50ms range.
 To avoid this, the make install target detects and disables systemd-timesyncd, chrony and ntpd.

 ## Server Mode